bertofurth/Seagate-Central-Utils/syncthing/README-syncthing.md

 an initial sync or while a large data transfer is taking place the system may temporarily be a little overwhelmed.

-Additionally, I would not suggest enabling full encryption functionality for folders with a large volume of data as this may further strain the limited CPU resources of the unit.
+Additionally, I would suggest disabling any compression and not enabling full encryption functionality for stored files in folders with a large volume of data as this may further strain the limited CPU resources of the unit.